 Your little one’s teeth will soon begin to come out.
 It’s a wonderful stage!
 In this guide, you’ll read about the signs that let you know when your baby is entering his teething stage.

-• A month or two before teeth come out, your little one can start to put any object in his mouth and bite it uneasily.
+A month or two before teeth come out, your little one will start to put any object in his mouth and bite it uneasily.

-Not all babies will show these symptoms but if you notice this in your baby, you may expect his first tooth soon!
+Not all babies will show these symptoms but if you notice these in your baby, you may expect his first tooth soon!

 Teething can cause restlessness, irritability, and increased drooling.
 Some babies may be desperate and irritated because their situation is not comfortable at all.
-Other babies don’t seem to feel the change, their first tooth may sprout and they don’t even notice it.
+Other babies don’t seem to feel the change, their first tooth may sprout and they won’t even notice it.
 Now, despite being uncomfortable, teething should not cause too much pain, high fever, or diarrhea.
-If you notice any of these symptoms, it is preferable to contact your pediatrician.
+If you notice any of these symptoms, you should contact your pediatrician.

 How many layers of clothes should I put on my baby?
 This is a very common question among parents.
-Sometimes we don’t know how many layers we should put on him and we end up putting on more or less.
+Sometimes we don’t know how many layers use and we end up putting on more or less.
 So, what’s the general rule?
 The American Academy of Pediatrics suggests that we should dress our little ones with one additional layer of clothing than what we’re wearing, when we’re in the same environment.
 If your baby was born premature or underweight, he is likely to require one more layer to keep warm.

 As parents, sometimes it’s hard to know if or when to give your baby the pacifier.
 Overall around the subject there are mixed opinions as to whether the pacifier is beneficial for babies or not.
 Keep reading to learn more…

-All babies are born with a non-nutritive sucking reflex, even before he is born your baby might be sucking his thumb inside your belly.
+All babies are born with a non-nutritive sucking reflex.
+Even before he is born your baby might be sucking his thumb inside your belly.
 Once he’s born, your son will learn that sucking means food.
-And sometimes he will also seek his hands or the pacifier to suck and find comfort.
+Also, sometimes he will also seek his hands or the pacifier to suck and find comfort.

 According to the American Academy of Pediatrics, pacifiers do not cause any medical or psychological problems, so it’s okay to give one to your baby to satisfy his need for sucking.
 Nevertheless, it’s important not to use the pacifier to delay meals.

-For the first six months pacifiers are beneficial for your little one.
+For the first six months, pacifiers are beneficial for your little one.
 However, later on the risks might outweigh the benefits and increase once your kid turns two.
 Continue reading →

 You have probably noticed that any object your baby grabs, goes directly into his mouth.
-This is a completely normal part of a baby’s development, as in this way they explore and learn about different objects.
+This is a completely normal part of a baby’s development; this is how they explore and learn about different objects.
 Also, your baby is now probably highly mobile and has access to many parts of the house.
 Therefore, it is very important to verify that no harmful objects are at your little one’s reach.